 Using a small business loan, you can grow your brewery into a larger operation.
 There are numerous ways to do this, so you’ll need to determine your brewery’s existing challenges and goals.
-For instance, are you earning more and more sales, but don’t have the manpower to serve all your customers?
-Or, are you interested in expanding your product options, but can’t afford it due to low cash flow?

 Top Brewery Finance Options:

 Before you apply for additional financing, you should consider your business’s current situation.
 Do you have a good credit score, or are you working to improve your score and overall financial habits?
 Are you a new business owner, or perhaps you have a long business history?

 By answering these questions and reviewing the information below, you can select a loan option that’s right for your brewery.

 When you apply for a small business loan from an alternative lender or bank, you’ll receive a lump sum with a set term.
 You’ll need to repay your loan within this period.

 The SBA provides financing to businesses that can’t otherwise qualify for a loan.
 So, if you’ve applied for traditional finance options but couldn’t qualify, an SBA loan might be your best bet.

 With a business line of credit, the lender will provide you with a limit that you can spend up to.
 If your credit line is revolving, you’ll be able to borrow more money once you pay off your balance.
 In comparison, with a non-revolving credit line, you’ll need to apply again.

 Many craft brewers apply for a credit card so that they can make purchases without having cash on-hand.
 Of course, it’s crucial that you’re responsible with your card because it can be easy to accumulate debt.

 To purchase necessary brewery equipment, you might want to consider an equipment loan.
 This financing must be used for equipment purchases, though, so keep this in mind if you have other financing needs.